AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/get-started/gs-getting-started-intro.md

 3. In the toolbar, click **Sign In**.

-4. In the Specify Account Id or Company Alias window, enter the account ID or the company alias for your account, and click **Continue**. <!--Check to see if this has been updated with "Tenant." -->"
+4. In the Specify Tenant Id or Company Alias window, enter the tenant ID or the company alias for your tenant, and click **Continue**.

    <!-- I'm guessing there are additional next steps that depend on the Identity Provider they are using? -->